Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 ### What is MQSS?

-**MQSS** stands for _Munich Quantum Software Stack_, which is a project of the _Munich Quantum Valley (MQV)_ initiative and is jointly developed by the _Leibniz Supercomputing Centre (LRZ)_ and the Chairs for _Design Automation (CDA)_, and for _Computer Architecture and Parallel Systems (CAPS)_ at TUM.
-It provides a comprehensive compilation and runtime infrastructure for on-premise and remote quantum devices, support for modern compilation and optimization techniques, and enables both current and future high-level abstractions for quantum programming.
-This stack is designed to be capable of deployment in a variety of scenarios via flexible configuration options, including stand-alone scenarios for individual systems, cloud access to a variety of devices as well as tight integration into HPC environments supporting quantum acceleration.
-Within the MQV, a concrete instance of the MQSS is deployed at the LRZ for the MQV, serving as a single access point to all of its quantum devices via multiple compatible access paths, including a web portal, command line access via web credentials as well as the option for hybrid access with tight integration with LRZ's HPC systems.
+**MQSS** stands for _Munich Quantum Software Stack_, which is a project of the _Munich Quantum Valley (MQV)_ initiative and is jointly developed by the _Leibniz Supercomputing Centre (LRZ)_ and the Chairs for _Design Automation (CDA)_ and for _Computer Architecture and Parallel Systems (CAPS)_ at TUM.
+It provides a comprehensive compilation and runtime infrastructure for on-premise and remote quantum devices, supports modern compilation and optimization techniques, and enables current and future high-level abstractions for quantum programming.
+This stack is designed to deploy in various scenarios via flexible configuration options, including stand-alone scenarios for individual systems, cloud access to multiple devices, and tight integration into HPC environments supporting quantum acceleration.
+A concrete instance of the MQSS is deployed at the LRZ for the MQV, serving as a single access point to all of its quantum devices via multiple compatible access paths, including a web portal, command line access via web credentials as well as the option for hybrid access with tight integration with LRZ's HPC systems.
 It facilitates the connection between end-users and quantum computing platforms by its integration within HPC infrastructures, such as those found at the LRZ.

 ### What is MLIR?